2,2′-Bipyridine: Preparation, structure, and general properties

 2,2'-Bipyridine was first prepared by decarboxylation of divalent metal derivatives of pyridine-2-carboxylate:

-M(O2CC5H4N)2 → (C5H4N)2 + 2CO2 + ...

 It is prepared by the dehydrogenation of pyridine using Raney nickel:

-2C5H5N → (C5H4N)2 + H2
+Substituted 2,2'-bipyridines

+Unsymmetrically substituted 2,2'-bipyridines can be prepared by cross coupling reaction of 2-pyridyl and substituted pyridyl reagents.

+Structure

 Although bipyridine is often drawn with its nitrogen atoms in cis conformation, the lowest energy conformation both in solid state and in solution is in fact coplanar, with nitrogen atoms in trans position.
 Monoprotonated bipyridine adopts a cis conformation.

 Reactions

-A large number of complexes of 2,2'-bipyridine have been described.
-It binds metals as a chelating ligand, forming a 5-membered chelate ring.
+2,2'-bipyridine produces multiple coordination complexes.
+It binds metals as a ligand for chelation, forming a 5-membered chelate ring.